 Gello Threatens Women and Children Using an Evil Eye

 This amulet shows a rider on horseback overcoming the evil spirit by attacking it with a spear.
-The rider is seen throwing a sphere at a female figure known as Gello.
-Gello is a Greek mythological figure who threatens women and children by causing infertility and miscarriage, and is widely associated with the evil eye.
+The rider in this amulet is hurling a sphere at Gello, who is a female figure.
+Gello is a Greek mythological figure who threatens women and children by causing infertility and miscarriage, and is widely linking with the evil eye.

-The amulet has a triangle shape and is said to offer protection from the evil eye.
+The amulet has a triangle shape offers protection against the evil eyes that want to harm you, as they say!

-- The rider is depicted throwing a spear at a evil female goddess.
+- The amulet depicts the rider throwing a spear at an evil female goddess.

 - It includes a Greek phrase translated as “The One God Who Conquers Evil”.